 The Beatrice Sharpless-Moore Scholarship is awarded by the managers of the Sharpless-Moore Foundation, and is designed to recognize African American students for their commitment to higher education and their community.
-This scholarship will provide a non-renewable \$1,000 support for the freshman year to students who have graduated from a New Hanover County high school, who have demonstrated academic excellence in their high school studies, with a minimum 3.00 GPA, and who have been active in their community.
-Candidates may obtain forms to apply for this scholarship from the Office of Financial Aid Web page under advertised scholarships.
+This scholarship provides a non-renewable \$1,000 support for the freshman year to students who have graduated from a New Hanover County high school, who have demonstrated academic excellence in their high school studies, with a minimum 3.00 GPA, and who have been active in their community.

-The Matthew Shepard Memorial Scholarship is sponsored and awarded by Grow: A Community Service Corporation for gay or lesbian students and includes in-state tuition, fees and a book stipend.
+The Matthew Shepard Memorial Scholarship is sponsored and awarded by Grow, a community service corporation for gay or lesbian students and includes in-state tuition, fees and a book stipend.
 Recipients must be actively involved in working for social/political change with the gay and lesbian community.
 A committee from Grow selects the recipients.
 For applications contact Grow, 341-11 S. College Road, Suite 182, Wilmington, NC 28403.

 The Wilmington Kiwanis Club Scholarships are awarded annually to an entering freshman.
 The recipient must be a graduate of a public high school in New Hanover County.
 The scholarship is based on both academic ability and a demonstrated financial aid need.
 If satisfactory progress is made recipients may apply to have the scholarship renewed.
 Recipients are selected by the Wilmington Kiwanis Club.
-Contact club at P.O.
+Contact the club at P.O.
 Box 7192, Wilmington, NC 28406.

 The Wilmington Rotary Club, Cape Fear, Scholarship.
-Contact club at P.O.
+Contact the club at P.O.
 Box 7192, Wilmington, NC 28406.